About the project

 In 2016, the BC Environmental Assessment Office granted the port authority an exemption from requiring a provincial environmental assessment certificate for the proposed project.
 Projects can be exempted from provincial environmental assessment if they are unlikely to result in significant adverse environmental, social, economic health or heritage effects.
 Further information is available on the BC Environmental Assessment Office webpage.

-The offsetting project would be subject to approval from Fisheries and Oceans Canada as offsetting for the RBT2 Project through the Fisheries Act Authorization process and may require an amendment to the issued port authority project and environment review permit.
+The offsetting project would be subject to approval from Fisheries and Oceans Canada as offsetting for the RBT2 Project through the Fisheries Act Authorization process.
+An amended project and environmental review permit was issued by the port authority in 2022.

 May 15, 2017 – Consideration report: Tsawwassen Eelgrass Project [PDF]